redrivertech/weblogic-splunk-app/README.md

   - To disable inputs, change "disabled = false" to "disabled = true"
 - Data is indexed in the "wls" index, which is native to the Oracle WebLogic App for Splunk.

-***Core TA:***
-- indexes.conf - creates the "wls" and "os" indexes.
-  - Indexes are set to go to the default $SPLUNK_DB directory.
-If you are using a different path, copy the indexes.conf in /default and place it in /local and make your updates there.
-- props.conf - includes all index time and search time props.
-  - To make changes to this configuration file, copy the version in /default and place it in /local and make all updates to that version only.
-- transforms.conf - includes all  tranformations necessary for the indexer(s) and the search head(s) to index and interpret the WLS data.
-  - To make changes to this configuration file, copy the version in /default and place it in /local and make all updates to that version only.
-- eventtypes.conf - knowledge objects used to enhance the Oracle WebLogic App for Splunk app.
-  - To make changes to this configuration file, copy the version in /default and place it in /local and make all updates to that version only.
-- tags.conf - knowledge objects used to enhance the Oracle WebLogic App for Splunk app.
-  - To make changes to this configuration file, copy the version in /default and place it in /local and make all updates to that version only.

 ## Troubleshooting, Support, & Feature Enhancements ##
 We welcome the opportunity to work with you and help overcome any hurdle in your path to a successful deployment.
 The Oracle WebLogic App for Splunk as passed three private beta releases and the Public Beta has been available for a few months and has received positive reviews.
 This General Availability 1.0 is designed to ensure that the most commonly desired features are included.
 If you would like additional features or wish to report a bug, please submit an issue.